SenonLi/SenVulkan/README.md

 		and cleaning up resources while that is happening is a bad idea;
 * 27. The stagingBuffer copy command requires a queue family that supports transfer operations, which is indicated using VK_QUEUE_TRANSFER_BIT;
 		The good news is that any queue family with VK_QUEUE_GRAPHICS_BIT or VK_QUEUE_COMPUTE_BIT capabilities already implicitly support VK_QUEUE_TRANSFER_BIT operations;
+* 28. A pipeline layout allow a pipeline to access the descriptor sets;
+		A descriptor set connects a given resource to the shader;
+		A descriptor set layout is a collection of zero or more descriptor bindings;
+		A descriptor consists of descriptor set objects, and it helps connect the resources with the shaders;
+	Sum: A pipeline layout can contain zero or more descriptor sets in sequence, with each set up through a specific descriptor layout;
+		this descriptor layout defines the interfaces between shader stages and shader resources, with each resource bound through descriptorLayoutBinding.
+* 29. When a DescriptorPool is destroyed, all descriptor sets allocated from the pool are implicitly freed and become invalid;
+		Descriptor sets allocated from a given pool do not need to be freed before destroying that descriptor pool.
 *

 ### V++ / Debug